-Mr Partridge has also had extensive industry involvement, and is currently a director of various industry bodies, including the Australian Brick and Blocklaying Training Foundation and the Clay Brick and Paver Institute.
+Mr Partridge has also had extensive industry involvement, and is currently a director of various industry bodies, including the Clay Brick and Paver Institute.

 In 2012 he was awarded the Member of the Order of Australia for services to the Building and Construction Industry, particularly in the areas of industry training and career development, and to the community.